 - salt and pepper to taste

-Using a stick blender/immersion blender, blend the soup mix until desired consistency is smooth without any lumps.
+- Using a stick blender/immersion blender, blend the soup mix until desired consistency achieved.